Common questions on the Therapeutic Products Bill

 No, it did not prohibit those substances.

 Some reports on social media have referred to the draft Permitted Substances list as a ‘list of 300 prohibited or restricted herbal ingredients.’
 Based on reports we have seen, the examples used of supposed prohibited ingredients are misleading and/or inaccurate.
-For example, the draft Permitted Substances list only proposed to limit the amount of cinnamon oil present in a natural health product due to established toxicity at high levels.
+For example, the draft Permitted Substances list only proposed to limit the amount of cinnamon oil present in a NHP due to established toxicity at high levels.
 It is similar for neem.

 Statements made about the previous, draft Permitted Substances list are misleading, in that they imply that the plant, herb or spice itself would be prohibited.
-Likewise, these statements usually omit that, where an ingredient was on the list, it was usually with reference to a specific form (e.g., oil) and concentration.
+Likewise, these statements usually omit that, where an ingredient was on the list, it was usually with reference to a specific form (eg, oil) and concentration.

 Risk of harm